uadmin/uadmin-docs/_build/html/_sources/login_system/tutorial/part4.rst.txt

     [  DEBUG ]   Login as: System Admin
     [  DEBUG ]   OTP: true

+Click `here`_ to view our progress so far.

 In the `next part`_, we will talk about getting the session key if the user login is valid and setting an HTTP cookie for the user session.

-Click `here`_ to view the full source code in this part.

 .. _next part: https://uadmin-docs.readthedocs.io/en/latest/login_system/tutorial/part5.html